 Any breach of this policy or of data protection laws must be reported as soon as practically possible.
-This means as soon as we have become aware of a breach.
-TTC Group has a legal obligation to report any data breaches to the ICO within 72 hours.
+This means as soon as you have become aware of a breach.
+Our organisation has a legal obligation to report any data breaches to the Information Commissioners Office within 72 hours.